- Jazz / Jazz Vocals

 Review: DEE DANIELS/Intimate Conversations: Daniels is one of those jazz singers that’s managed a four decade career without most of you ever hearing of her.
 Spending time in Europe and as part of the ensemble, no matter what the ensemble has been, it’s only been recently she’s been taking the spotlight.
 And speaking of taking the spotlight, this is an album of vocal/instrumental duets with some of New York’s best jazzbos providing the various notes.
 With an adventurous set card that isn’t easily pigeonholed, Daniels shows you what you’ve been missing and why insiders feel free to show up and show the love.
 This is a grand showcase for jazz vocal fans that want it as pure and close to the bone as possible.
 Hot stuff throughout.

-4 5 stars by Bob Collins - WRHU Long Island out of
+4 5 by out of Bob Collins - WRHU Long Island

 Review: There's certainly a lot of talent on Dee Daniels' new CD – It's first-rate.

-5 5 stars by Mary Kunz Goldman out of
+5 5 by out of Mary Kunz Goldman

 BUFFALO NEWS (NY) CD Review